About Us

 We are proud to partner with over 3,000 charities nationally, helping them to assist the women, girls and those who menstruate who desperately need access to period products.
 This is achieved through our Dignity Drives and Dignity Vending Machines.
-We also collect and distribute bags filled with essential items to those in need at Christmas time through our annual It’s in the Bag campaign.
+We also collect and distribute bags filled with essential items to the people we support at Christmas time through our annual It’s in the Bag campaign.

 Ensuring that everyone is afforded the dignity in life that so many of us take for granted.

-To bring dignity to women and girls experiencing homelessness, domestic violence, and period poverty through the distribution of period products.
+We aim to bring dignity to women, girls and those who menstruate who are experiencing homelessness, domestic violence, and period poverty through the distribution of period products.

 Share the Dignity acknowledges Aboriginal and Torres Strait Islander peoples are the First Peoples and Traditional Custodians of this land.